fboccacini/extreml/README.md

 to_s: returns the content in a string form

 to_xml: returns the content in an XML format

+to_json: returns the document in an JSON format

+to_hash: returns the document as a hash

 tree: prints the structure referred part of the document for debugging purposes.